qudo-lucas/lmf/readme.md

 {
     "input"      : "api",
     "output"     : "build/api",

-    "middleware" : "middleware.js" // Path is relative to input so this would be (api/middleware.js) }
+    // Middleware path is relative to input
+    // so thiswould be api/middleware.js.
+    "middleware" : "middleware.js"
+}
 ```